 Things dramatically change in the scene I remember which is the poker game.
 When William Conrad as Tallman reveals that he met "Red" Concho in another town and killed him.
 Johnny is now faced with his worst fears and must overcome his cowardliness.
 This isn't done overnight as he is laughed out of Gripple Greek by Talman.
 The girl he loves follows him and they are about to be married.
 When she leaves Johnny Concho for once again proving he is a coward.
 After he is confronted by two gunmen in the church who "Red" had previously confronted.
 A lesson is learned from a gunman turned Preacher and Johnny returns to face Talman without a gun, but with words that force the town's citizens to look deep inside of themselves.

 The motion picture because of its apparent unavailability has earned Legendary status.
 So after finally seeing it once more am I satisfied with it?
 The answer is a definite yes.

 Although I must admit most of the action takes place upon obvious sound stage sets.
 Even the town's street in the final showdown between Talman and Johnny Concho is too obviously a covering on a stage floor.
 Also when I first saw it again I felt I was watching a live television show from the 1950's, because of the way the story plays and the movie was filmed.
-However, faults and all this is still an interesting motion picture that reminds me of "High Noon" in many ways and was reflecting Sinatra's politics in my opinion,
+However, faults and all, this is still an interesting motion picture that reminds me of "High Noon" in many ways, and, and may be a reflection of Sinatra's politics at the time.

 Nancy Sinatra mentioned the song "Johnny Concho's Theme (Wait for Me)".
 The theme as with many others at the time was released as sheet music and as both a 78 rpm sound track and a specific 45 rpm record.